andre-st/wahoo-utils/README.md

 - Getting POIs onto the Bolt:
 	`Poi2db` adds these features as POIs to the Boltâ€™s "Save my location" table on the device.
 	The SQLite database file is accessible via Android Debug Bridge (credit: [AndroidAndyUK](https://www.youtube.com/watch?v=Sl--gcJ95XM)).
-	`Poi2db` always recreates the entire auto-POIs list from scratch!
-	To do this, it reads one or more GeoJSON files produced by `gpx2poi`.
-	Use program option `--delete` to remove all auto-POIs without adding new ones.
-	Manual POIs are never affected.
+	Manual POIs are not affected.
 - Pros:
 	- POI generation and updating the Bolt takes only a few seconds and uses very little disk space
 		(tested on 60 km tours; usually recommended to _split_ long distances for overview and smoother re-routing on a bike computer)